bitwalker/swarm/README.md

 ## Features

-- automatic cluster formation/healing based on gossip via UDP, using a configurable port/multicast address
+- automatic cluster formation/healing based on a gossip protocol via UDP, using a configurable port/multicast address, or alternatively if running under Kubernetes, via a configurable pod selector and node basename.
 - automatic distribution of registered processes across the cluster based on a consistent hashing algorithm, where names are partitioned across nodes based on their hash.